-Hecate Energy will be applying to build a solar facility, Cider Solar Farm, under Article 94-c of the New York State Public Service Law.
+Hecate Energy will be applying to build a solar facility, Cider Solar Farm, under Section 94-c of the state Executive Law.

 We will take great care that development, construction, and operation of our solar facility benefits the community and the environment.
-We encourage the public to provide feedback on how we may potentially improve our project design.
+We encourage the public to provide feedback on the Project.

-We will be actively engaging the public through project briefings, informational open houses, media stories, public notices, mailings, email, and other means.
-The Office of Renewable Energy Siting (Siting Office) or the Department of State will hold hearings in accordance with the Article 94-c process.
+We have and will continue to actively engage the public through project briefings, informational open houses, media stories, public notices, mailings, email, and other means.

 For each project, local agencies and potential community intervenors may apply for funds to defray the costs of reviewing the project and advising the ORES on the project’s compliance with local laws and potential environmental, public health and safety impacts.
 The funds are provided by the applicant.

 Eligible local agencies include any municipality and other political subdivisions of the State that may be affected by the proposed major electric generating facility.
 At least 75 percent of the funds are reserved for local agencies.
 Potential community intervenors include persons residing in an affected community or non-profits with a concrete and localized interest that may be affected by the proposed major electric generating facility.